New Educare Center Opens in Long Beach, Teaching Children—and Schools—to Look at Learning a New Way

 Sarich said the forward-thinking modular campus not only closes the achievement gap for students; it closes the affordability gap for schools, offering a cost-effective option for school districts looking to provide high quality, high performance facilities on tight budgets.

-Designed to Educare’s unique requirements, the prefabricated GEN7 buildings incorporate custom features and smart technology once available only in site-built facilities.
+Designed to Educare’s unique requirements, the modular GEN7 buildings incorporate custom features and smart technology once available only in site-built facilities.
 High ceilings with skylights, walls of stacked windows and colorful finishes make the space bright and cheerful, filled with natural light and fresh air.
 Premium acoustics buffer sound.
 Automated LED lighting and climate control optimize the learning environment, reducing energy usage by up to 60%.

 Every space is child-centered, purposefully designed to foster the social, physical and emotional growth of children from birth to age five.
 Sixteen large, open-concept classrooms and a play therapy room occupy three single-story buildings, all connecting to a shared playground.
 A two-story GEN7 administration building offers a double-height lobby and gross motor/multipurpose room—both with 25- foot ceilings—a kitchen, conference room, nurse’s office and parent resource and training center.